fquerdasi/website/content/post/pp-quant/index.md

 ## Site Reports

 I used [parameterized reporting](https://book.rfortherestofus.com/parameterized-reporting) to create a site-level report for each school in the dataset.
 Before doing so, I cleaned the demographics and enrollment data that Public Profit received from the school district.
 I used functions from the `janitor` and `tidyverse` packages to import the data from Excel to R, clean up the variable names, and merge it with a key that the project team created to ensure that each school's name in the report was the name version that the client wanted.
-This required some detective work because school names had different iteractions across contexts: for example, "Elmhurst Elementary" in one place but "Elmhurst Elementary School" in another.
+Creating the key required some detective work because school names had different iterations across contexts: for example, a school could be called "Elmhurst Elementary" in one place but "Elmhurst Elementary School" in another.

 I then used `group_by()` and `summarize()` functions to aggregate across grade levels within each school and calculate enrollment, average daily attendance, and demgraphics for each schol.